 - Contact your local nursery or the Okanagan Xeriscape Association to learn more about wildlife-resistant plants, drought-resistant plants and landscaping

-- Do not feed wildlife, feeding wildlife, including bears is illegal in BC (Dangerous Wildlife Protection Act section 33.1 and 88.1)
+- Don’t feed wildlife.
+Feeding wildlife, including bears, is illegal in B.C.
+(Dangerous Wildlife Protection Act section 33.1 and 88.1)

-- Residents can be fined for not managing their waste correctly; it is your responsibility to not attract wildlife (Solid Waste Management Regulation Bylaw)
+- Residents can be fined for not managing their waste correctly.
+It’s your responsibility to not attract wildlife (Solid Waste Management Regulation Bylaw)